jantonguirao/nvImageCodec/docs/sphinx/installation.rst

 Pre-requisites
 --------------

-This section describes the recommended dependencies to use nvImageCodecs
+This section describes the recommended dependencies to use nvImageCodec

 * Ubuntu >= 20.04
 * CUDA driver >= 11.8